Skip to content

 1. change your password before and after giving it to a supplier (it’s actually a good practice to change passwords on a regular basis)

 2. create accounts specific for your suppliers when possible, make their name clear that they are suppliers (use the name of their organisation instead of the name of the person who is helping you).
+If your software supports it, assign an expiry date for the access you granted.

 3. keep a registry of who you gave access, until when it’s needed and remove those accounts when they are no longer needed